DePauw University Delta Zeta discrimination controversy: Legal actions

 Meanwhile, eight former members hired an attorney seeking an apology and other corrective actions from Delta Zeta's national office.

-In 1999, eight former members of the sorority's Alpha Theta Chapter at the University of Kentucky sued the national organization, claiming they had been forced to take early alumnae status based on their appearance during a similar reorganization. ΔΖ settled the lawsuit in 2001.
+In 1999, eight former members of the sorority's Alpha Theta chapter at the University of Kentucky sued the national organization, claiming they had been forced to take early alumnae status based on their appearance during a similar reorganization.
+Delta Zeta settled the lawsuit in 2001.
 The attorney who represented the women from Kentucky called the sorority's actions toward the DePauw chapter "egregious".